-Well, it might look simple out the outset, but there are more than meets the eyes.
+Well, it might look simple out the outset, but there’s more to this than meets the eyes.

-There are slight differences between them such as the material, valve length, thickness and rolling resistance (if you’re racing).
-Some are cheap, while some costs 2-3x more.
+There are slight differences between them, such as the material, valve length, thickness, and rolling resistance (if you’re racing).
+Some are cheap, while some cost 2 to 3x more.

-Projekt Sports is a new kid on the block when it comes to bike inner tubes.
+Projekt Sports is a new kid on the block when it comes to inner tubes.

-For an affordable price, you’ll get this bike tube that is made from butyl, a durable material that will last you for a substantial amount of time.
-This tube also has a Schrader valve that is 48 mm, which makes it compatible with rims that have a depth of less than 40 mm.
+For an affordable price, you’ll get this bike tube that is made from butyl rubber, a durable material that will last you for a substantial amount of time.
+This tube also has a Schrader valve that is 48mm, which makes it compatible with rims that have a depth of less than 40mm.

 You can choose from a 2-pack or 4-pack option.

 Continental is a leading brand in the production of automotive-related equipment production.
-Being the fourth largest tire producer in the world, you can be sure that Continental will provide you with top-notch bike tubes.
+Being the fourth largest tire producer in the world by revenue, you can be sure that Continental will provide you with top-notch bicycle tubes.

-If you’re a regular cyclist, the bike tube will suit you.
+If you’re a regular rider, the bike tube will suit you.
 It’s compatible with all 700c road bike wheels with tire sizes up to 25mm.
-It weighs 105 grams, a suitable weight for everyday use because it’s neither too light to be prone to punctures nor too heavy.
+It weighs 105g, a suitable weight for everyday use because it’s neither too light to be prone to punctures nor too heavy.

 One thing that makes this set of tire tubes unique is, it comes with tire levers, which are useful when changing the tube.

-The valve is 80 mm, meaning that it is compatible with rims up to 60-70mm in depth.
-It’s also compatible with road bike tires up to 30mm in width, which makes it suitable not only only for road bike, but also commuter and gravel bikes.
+The valve is 80mm, meaning that it is compatible with rims up to 60 to 70mm in depth.
+It’s also compatible with road bike tires up to 30mm in width, which makes it suitable not only for a road bike but also for commuter and gravel bikes.